This Day in History: Sept. 24

 - 1869: Thousands of businessmen are ruined in a Wall Street panic known as "Black Friday" after financiers Jay Gould and James Fisk attempt to corner the gold market.

 - 1976: Former hostage Patricia Hearst is sentenced to seven years in prison for her part in a 1974 bank robbery in San Francisco carried out by the Symbionese Liberation Army.
-(Hearst would be released after 22 months after receiving clemency from President Jimmy Carter.)
+(Hearst was released 22 months later after receiving clemency from President Jimmy Carter.)

 - 1934: Babe Ruth makes his farewell appearance as a player with the New York Yankees in a game against the Boston Red Sox.